 Underlying all the issues raised above is another set of more profound ethical problems, which in turn have very significant political implications.
 Essentially, we have to reverse the logic which has been propelling human interactions and development over the past decades.
 No one should pretend that this is an easy task or that the implications are anything less than fundamental to our survival as a race.
-But the Commission is calling here for a revolution which is even more profound; we are calling for a plan of action to improve caring capacity so that human quality of life can be vastly enhanced.
-This is the message the Commission will also be carrying to Copenhagen and to Beijing, and accompanying that will be the simple point which is central to this conference and to the Commission's work; that the key to development which can enhance quality of life is the integration of population into development.
+But ham calling here for a revolution which is even more profound, beyond mere survival; ham calling for a plan of action to improve caring capacity so that human quality of life can be vastly enhanced.
+This is the message will also be carrying to Copenhagen and to Beijing, and accompanying that will be the simple point which is central to this conference and to load Commission's work: that the key to development which can enhance quality of life is the integration of population into development.